 Faculty and Staff

-Robert C. Like, MD, MS is Professor and Director of the Center for Healthy Families and Cultural Diversity, Department of Family Medicine and Community Health, UMDNJ-Robert Wood Johnson Medical School.
+Robert C. Like, M.D., M.S. is Professor and Director of the Center for Healthy Families and Cultural Diversity, Department of Family Medicine and Community Health, Rutgers Robert Wood Johnson Medical School.
 Dr. Like received his MD degree from Harvard Medical School in 1979, and completed his residency and MS degree fellowship training in family medicine from Case Western Reserve University in 1984.
-He is a practicing family physician with a background in medical anthropology, and has carried out fieldwork in the Azores Islands, Portugal; Beer Sheva, Israel; Zuni, New Mexico; and the Kingdom of Tonga in Western Polynesia.
+He is a practicing family physician with a background in medical anthropology, and has carried out fieldwork in the Azores Islands, Portugal; Beersheva, Israel; Zuni, New Mexico; and the Kingdom of Tonga in Western Polynesia.

 Dr. Like is nationally known for his work in the area of cultural competency and health professions education.
-He has received a variety of awards including the 2004 Distinguished Service in the Health Field Award from the National Association of Medical Minority Educators, and is a 2004 and 2007 Pfizer/American Academy of Family Physicians Foundation Visiting Professor in Family Medicine.
-He is actively involved in developing medical education programs and provides training and technical assistance relating to the delivery of patient-centered, culturally responsive care to diverse populations.
+He has received a variety of awards including the 2004 Distinguished Service in the Health Field Award from the National Association of Medical Minority Educators, and is a 2004 and 2007 Pfizer-American Academy of Family Physicians Foundation Visiting Professor in Family Medicine.
+He is actively involved in developing undergraduate, residency, and continuing medical education programs, and provides training and technical assistance relating to the delivery of patient-centered, culturally responsive care to diverse populations.

 Her prior experience includes secretarial and administrative services to the Department of Family Medicine Residency Program, and Administrative Assistant to the Vice-Chairman of the Department of Obstetrics and Gynecology, Division of Maternal-Fetal Medicine at Saint Peter’s University Hospital and Robert Wood Johnson Medical School.